 This page details the arrangements for becoming an RYA Recognised Training Centre, a centre whom have the permission of the RYA to run courses and to issue RYA Certificates.
 These arrangements apply to all RYA courses.

 Any grouping within The Scout Association (e.g. Activity Centre, Scout Active Support Unit, Scout Group etc.) may apply for approval.
 Before applying a Principal and/or Chief Instructor with the necessary qualification should be nominated to run the centre.
 The Principal may be an Administrator with no technical knowledge, in which case a Chief Instructor will be needed.
 In other cases the Chief Instructor may act as the Principal.
 The Chief Instructor must be fully aware of the details in the particular scheme or schemes it is intended to offer.
 Details are contained in the appropriate publications obtainable from RYA (Publications), RYA House, Ensign Way, Hamble, Southampton SO31 4YA.

-Headquarters is very pleased to offer help and advice in respect of gaining, this approval and doubtful applicants are advised to contact the Scout Information Centre on email@example.com.
+Headquarters is very pleased to offer help and advice in respect of gaining, this approval and doubtful applicants are advised to contact the Scout Support Centre on firstname.lastname@example.org.